 We suggest that you implement blocking systems and mechanics.
 But, if blocking isn’t highly correlated to winning, how much time should you spend working on it given limited practice time?
 However, transition is highly correlated to winning, so your players have to be great in that phase of the game.

 Are there times when blocking hurts your team?
 We think so.

 Lastly, don’t take our word for it!
 Learn about your team by gathering and evaluating sound information.
 Your coaching decisions from team to team will change, but the process by which you make coaching decisions should be based on principles.

 To learn more about these concepts, attend an upcoming Gold Medal Squared Coaching Foundations Clinic.
-Click here to view our 2013 schedule.
+Click here to view our clinic schedule.